dkuppitz/openflights/README.md

 <img src="https://raw.githubusercontent.com/apache/incubator-tinkerpop/master/docs/static/images/gremlin-spark.png" align="right" width="200">As stated earlier, the `BulkLoaderVertexProgram` that ships with TinkerPop 3.x is meant to provided generalized bulk loading capabilities.
 Unfortunately, a minor [bug](https://issues.apache.org/jira/browse/TINKERPOP3-973) prevents it's usage, so that class is provided here with the patch.
 The issue is expected to be fixed for TinkerPop 3.1.1, at which point usage of the included `OpenflightsBulkLoaderVertexProgram` will no longer be necessary.
 This instance will still be referred to as "BLVP" in this tutorial.

 BLVP utilizes an `IncrementalBulkLoader` for "getOrCreate" functionality.
-In other words, the `IncrementalBulkLoader` has implementations of methods that check for graph `Element` existence and if present "get" them or otherwise "create" them.
+In other words, the `IncrementalBulkLoader` has implementations of methods that check for graph `Element` existence and, if present, "get" them or otherwise "create" them.
 By extending this class, it becomes possible to customize those "getOrCreate" operations.
 For OpenFlights, it is necessary to customize how `VertexProperty` elements are managed.
 Specifically, it is important to ensure that the correct `Cardinality` is used for migrating the `equipment` multi-property:

 ```java
 public class OpenflightsBulkLoader extends IncrementalBulkLoader {